Agoric/documentation/main/ertp/guide/create-non-fungible-tokens.md

 );
 ```

-For each ticket amount, a [payment](../api/payment.md) which contains the corresponding amount.
+For each ticket amount, we've created a [payment](../api/payment.md) which contains the corresponding amount.
 These payments can then be used in smart contracts.